Are there definitive rules on how to punctuate book titles?

 It will be on your book cover, of course, but also on the title page of your book.

 For your cover, you can be very creative.
 But for your book title page, you should use correct capitalization and punctuation.

 If the title is I Wish I Could Move On Quickly, the word, on, is capitalized because move on is a phrasal verb.

 But if it is When We Went on Holiday, on would not be capitalized because it is a preposition.

-Punctuation rules count for very little – but great typography does.
+Punctuation rules count for very little.
+But great typography counts for a lot.

 There was also a need for a hyphen because Hitchhikers didn’t fit in full on the original cover.

 But is easy to stop worrying about using a capital letter for only the first letter if you use all caps, and use a freaky font.

 When it comes to rule-breaking capitalizing in book titles, you would think that an ex-president would be the last person to be a big rule-breaker.

 But Barrack Obama broke the very first golden rule with this cover title.